 DBS is a microsampling method that has been used for qualitative or semi-quantitative analysis of hundreds of molecules, including nucleic acids, elements, small molecule therapeutics, proteins, enzymes and antibodies (6).
 DBS testing involves removing blood from an individual, either through a venous blood draw or capillary sampling, and immediately applying this blood to a pre-prepared DBS filter paper for drying.
 The DBS workflow reduces or even eliminates the need for downstream sample preparation, since circular discs punched from the filter paper serve directly as the sample for many downstream testing applications in microtitre plates.

-DBS is particularly attractive for TDM because it only requires small volumes of blood, most analytes are more stable in dried blood spots than in frozen blood, and DBS samples are non-contagious and amenable to storage and shipping under ambient conditions.
+The possibilities with DBS for therapeutic drug monitoring are particularly attractive because it only requires small volumes of blood, most analytes are more stable in dried blood spots than in frozen blood, and DBS samples are non-contagious and amenable to storage and shipping under ambient conditions.

 Capillary sampling with a volumetric self-sampling device makes DBS a very attractive option for home- and remote sampling for TDM because it eliminates the need for a trained phlebotomist, and it allows clinical laboratories to receive samples by mail from larger geographical areas than would otherwise be possible.